madewithpat/gatsby-starter-netlify-cms/src/pages/blog/2018-05-18-testing-the-editorial-workflow.md

 ---
 ## You Rock, Netlify

+*Edit:: ZOMG Netlify created a branch for the new post!!
+It's like Software Development and Content Publishing had a well-organized lovechild!*

 I am continually impressed at how easy to use this platform is.
 The UI is phenomenal, the UX is on point.
 I could gush for days (and probably will, no shame).

 Full disclosure, though: